864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 3. Continuous casting permits the generation of large quantities of raw steel.

-4. In many production facilities, this process enables the casting of high quality steels.
+4. In many production facilities, this process enables the casting of high-quality steels.
 Manufacturers may use one (or more) tundish baths to help remove impurities from molten steel.

 Semi-Continuous Casting

 Semi-continuous casting also utilizes a tundish.
 However, the molten material flows, not along a slope, but directly downwards into a pit between jets of water to form a vertical metal column or block.
-Removing the vertical billet after solidification requires an interruption of the continuity of the casting process.
-Some manufacturers use this technology to create copper castings.

 CONTACT BUNTY LLC